No. 6 Arizona routs Cal 69-33 after loss to No. 1 Stanford

 TUCSON, Ariz.
+(AP) — Arizona felt the sting of a lopsided loss to top-ranked Stanford from the moments after the final horn, through the off-day practice and into the build-up to Sunday’s game against California.

+Angry and focused, the Wildcats took out their frustration on the winless Bears with an overwhelming performance.

-(AP) — Trinity Baptiste scored 17 points, Aari McDonald had 12 points and eight assists, and No. 6 Arizona bounced back from its first loss of the season with a 69-33 rout over winless California on Sunday.
+Trinity Baptiste scored 17 points, Aari McDonald had 12 points and eight assists, and No. 6 Arizona bounced back from its first loss of the season with a 69-33 rout over winless Cal.

+“We got punched in the face and then we were on our heels, so for them to respond shows a lot about the competitors they are,” Arizona coach Adia Barnes said.

 The Wildcats (8-1, 6-1 Pac-12) were frustrated after being run out of the McKale Center in a 27-point loss to top-ranked Stanford on Friday.